jpillora/node-edit-google-spreadsheet/README.md

 > A simple API for reading and writing Google Spreadsheets in Node.js

-This module aims to be complete wrapper to the [Google Sheets API version 3.0](https://developers.google.com/google-apps/spreadsheets/).
+This module aims to be a complete wrapper around the [Google Sheets API version 3.0](https://developers.google.com/google-apps/spreadsheets/).
 If anything is missing, create an issue, or even better, a pull request.

 [![NPM version](https://nodei.co/npm/edit-google-spreadsheet.png?compact=true)](https://npmjs.org/package/edit-google-spreadsheet)